gtmaskall/FDS_course_supplements/Course_sections.md

 you work on your capstone project.
 Have you started to answer the question?
 Are you progressing through the list?

-And just to remind you, here is their list for
+And just to remind you, here is JHU's list for:

 ### What do data scientists do?